SBeator/sort-js-object-keys/README.md

 # Sort JS Object Keys README

 This is a VS code extension to alphabetically sort the keys in _selected_ js objects keys in your code.

-## Reference

-Use [@babel/parser](https://babeljs.io/docs/en/next/babel-parser.html) to parse the code, and sort the parsed code, then use [@babel/generator](https://babeljs.io/docs/en/next/babel-generator.html) to genertate the code back to document
+It supports:
+- The latest ECMAScript version enabled by default (ES2017).
+- Typescript.
+- Comment attachment.

 ## Usage